-- Place mixture in a lightly floured workspace the form into one big clump of dough, set it aside for 5 minutes.
+- Place mixture in a lightly floured workspace, sprinkle ice cold water 2 tbsp at a time then form into one big clump of dough by continously pressing the dough together, set it aside for 5 minutes.

 - Roll out the dough and flatten with a rolling pin, fold the dough then flatten it again, do this three times.
 Bring back dough and shape into a long log.